 If you’re a regular visitor to my website, then you know my privacy tool of choice is the Virtual Private Network (VPN).
 A VPN provides the best protection available today for internet users who want to ensure that their online travels go unrecorded.

-A VPN provides an encrypted tunnel for your internet connection, keeping your online travels safe from prying eyes, much like a train or highway tunnel provides for real-world travels.
+A VPN provides an encrypted tunnel for your internet connection, hiding your online travels from prying eyes, much like a train or highway tunnel hides the train or car during real-world travels.

 When standing over a subway or highway tunnel, an observer can detect that there is traffic flowing through the tunnel.
 However, that observer has no way of knowing how many cars are in the tunnel, how fast they’re going or what their final destination is.